BruOp/personal-website/content/blog/ibl/index.md

 \end{aligned}
 $$

-We've already discussed the integral on the left, so let's focus exclusively on the second integral.
-We'll once again use the split sum introduced by Karis, but here Fdez-Agüera makes the assumption that we can consider the secondary scattering events to be mostly diffuse, and therefore use irradiance as a solution to the second integral:
+We've already discussed the integral on the left, so let's focus instead on the second integral.
+We'll once again use the split sum introduced by Karis, but here Fdez-Agüera makes the assumption that we can consider the secondary scattering events to be mostly diffuse, and therefore use irradiance as a solution to the $L_i$ integral:

 $$
 \begin{aligned}